ROCm/omniperf/src/docs/analysis.md

 ├─────────┼─────────────────────────────┤
 ...
  ```
  2. Choose your own customized subset of metrics with `-b` (a.k.a. `--metric`), or build your own config following [config_template](https://github.com/AMDResearch/omniperf/blob/main/src/omniperf_analyze/configs/panel_config_template.yaml).
-Below we'll inspect block 2 (a.k.a.
+Below shows how to generate a report containing only metric 2 (a.k.a.
 System Speed-of-Light).
 ```shell-session
 $ omniperf analyze -p workloads/vcopy/mi200/ -b 2
 --------